ferynd/Website/README.md

 **Updated January 2025:** The Trip Cost Calculator has been completely rebuilt with Firebase Authentication and Cloud Firestore for persistent, multi-user functionality.
 This tool helps groups track shared expenses on trips and automatically calculates who owes whom.

+**Updated February 2025:** Refactored into modular components and resolved a state update loop for improved stability and maintainability.

 #### Features

 **Core Functionality:**